Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern: Photograph

 The Illustrated Times wanted wood-engravings of the ship to accompany an article on its launch.
 Robert Howlett was commissioned to attend the shipyard and take suitable photographs which could be used to produce the engravings.
 Howlett was a partner at the London photography studio The Photographic Institution and had been taking photographs since 1852.
 He joined the studio in 1853 and had previously carried out a commission for Queen Victoria and Prince Albert to take portraits of Crimean War soldiers.

 Howlett attended the shipbuilding site in Millwall, London, during the first launching attempt, attended by a crowd of 10,000 spectators, in November 1857.
 In addition to a series of photographs taken of the ship, he took six of Brunel, three portraits of him alone, and three of him among a group of other men.
 In his photographs Howlett, one of the first to photograph men in the workplace, purposely chose his shots to emphasise the size of the vessel.
-The photographs were taken on a box camera using the wet plate collodion technique, that allowed for greater detail and reduced exposure times.
+The photographs were taken on a box camera using the wet plate collodion technique, which allowed for greater detail and reduced exposure times.
 The process required that the plate be developed immediately so Howlett would have had to rush them to a darkroom on site, potentially a tent that he is known to have designed for the purpose.

 One of the group photographs, which also shows three manual workers, has Brunel standing near to one of the checking drums which held long lengths of large chain used to restrain the ship as it was lowered down the ramp.
 This photograph has been referred to with the title The Great Eastern (wheel and chain drum) and a copy is in the collection of the Victoria and Albert Museum.
 The three individual photographs of Brunel all show him standing in front of a checking drum.

 His most famous of the individual photographs became known by the title Isambard Kingdom Brunel Standing Before the Launching Chains of the Great Eastern.
 In this photograph Brunel stands casually while smoking a cigar and looking out of shot, his hands in his trouser pockets.
 His trousers and boots are muddy and his waistcoat is askew.
 Brunel wears his cigar case slung across his shoulder, as was his practice when out in public.
 Having taken other photographs from an oblique angle Howlett moved his camera to a position directly in front of the drum.

 In another of the individual photographs, Brunel is in a similar pose and clothes, but leaning against the chains and the camera is positioned to one side of the drum.
-In the third individual photograph (a stereogram) Brunel, wearing lighter trousers and without his pocket watch or cigar, is seated on a post in front of the chain drum.
+In the third individual photograph (a stereogram produced in conjunction with George Downes) Brunel, wearing lighter trousers and without his pocket watch or cigar, is seated on a post in front of the chain drum.
 He looks directly at the camera with his right hand tucked into his waistcoat.